 Exfoliating the skin is important in order to get rid of dead skin cells, and using a rich moisturiser at least twice a day is essential, but won’t actually get rid of the lines themselves.
 However, anti-wrinkle injections can dramatically reduce their appearance, and help make skin look rejuvenated.

-Looking for more Botox-related info?
+Looking for more anti-wrinkle-related info?
 Our anti-wrinkle treatment guide contains everything you need to know.

 Botox is a registered trademark